 The figure shows the normalized current density J/Jc(B) for a quarter of the coil geometry.
 The sign is used to indicate the direction of the current.

-2-D Campbell’s model to estimate magnetization losses in a wire in the critical state (shared by E. Rizzo).
 The model calculates the penetration of the magnetic field in the cross-section of a superconducting wire in the critical state subjected to a transverse magnetic field.

 Model file (FreeFem++, version 3.38-1): here.